 There are so many fun ways to study mammals.
 They are everywhere.

-- Make a mammal list.
+- Make a list.
 List all the mammals you can think of.
 If you are not sure if an animal is a mammal or not, go through the list of mammal characteristics above.
+Use this free animal classification printable to help you out.

 - Animal flashcards.
 Sort animals by group – mammals, birds, reptiles, fish, and amphibians.